rayenrejeb/Publish-form-to-all-clients/README.md

 This is a tool to publish a form to all clients based on web sockets and allows you to export all the data in a csv.

 # Run
-You nedd NodeJS and MongoDB installed on your PC to run this application.
-If you don't have MongoDB installed, feel free to check www.mlab.com Go to the directory after clone or downlaod
+You nedd NodeJS and MongoDB installed on your PC to run this application.\n If you don't have MongoDB installed, feel free to check www.mlab.com .\n Go to the directory after clone or download \n
-Run " npm install " to install all dependencies
+Run " npm install " to install all dependencies\n
-Next, run the server with " node server.js "
+Next, run the server with " node server.js "\n

 # Technologies used
-Template : HTML, CSS, Bootstrap 4, DataTable.js, Notify.js
+Template : HTML, CSS, Bootstrap 4, DataTable.js, Notify.js\n
-Server : NodeJS
+Server : NodeJS\n
-DB : MongoDG
+DB : MongoDG\n

 # To send a new Form
 Go to localhost:3100/addprofile to get the form page.